My Crypto Obsession Ruined My Relationship

 Over time, Elizabeth’s attitude shifted.
 She could see that Cristiano wanted to share that part of his life with her.
 It was in the middle of a Portuguese winter, during one of their regular morning beach walks, that Elizabeth decided she wanted to learn more.
 "As time progressed and I paid closer attention to the cryptocurrency/blockchain spaces and Cristiano’s lessons about it, things really clicked," she tells me.

-Some UK-based rehab clinics are now offering treatment for cryptocurrency addiction and likening it to other forms of gambling addiction.
+Some Australian psychology sources are recognising the addictive nature of cryptocurrency, and likening it to other forms of gambling addiction.
 Yet while addiction is obviously serious, Cristiano refutes the idea that trading crypto is inherently bad or akin to gambling.
 "A gamble implies ‘luck’, a random event that determines the failure or success of the wager.
 If you don’t know what metrics to look at, what drives a token’s price, then it is very much a gamble and this applies to any investment, crypto or not.
 But if you do your research then it’s not a gamble."

 To regulators, this volatile market remains a gamble, however.
 The market is largely unpredictable even for the most experienced crypto traders.
 In May 2021 Elon Musk tweeted that Tesla would no longer accept Bitcoin for vehicle purchases and the market value of cryptocurrency plunged, leading to losses of more than $1.3 trillion.
 There are rewards, sure.
 But there are also risks.
 Two months later, in July 2021, Bitcoin regained value when Elon Musk said that Tesla would likely start accepting it as payment once again.